elucian/bee/syntax/overview.md

 ## Dynamic rules

-A rule that can be changed during runtime is called _dynamic rule_.
+A rule that have attributes is called _dynamic rule_.

 **attributes**

 Attributes of a rule are state variables.
 That are variables starting with dot prefix.

-* Dynamic rules look exactly like static rules, except they have states;
+* Dynamic rules look exactly like static rules, except they have attributes;
 * Rule attributes are public and can be accessed using dot scope qualifier;
 * Rule attributes are static: initialized one single time;